Climate Change: Winners and Losers

 Life in general.
 If we consider all life on Earth--bacteria, fungi, plants and animals--we would probably arrive at a pretty startling conclusion: over the long term, climate change is good for life in general.
 Why?
 Because of the uneven increase in temperatures that we discussed in Lesson 3.
 Cold places on Earth will warm up more than hot places.

 In general, warmer places on Earth support more life--and more varied forms of life--than cold places.
-As global temperatures rise, the frozen arctic tundra and treeless mountain snowcaps mountains will decrease in area, while the range of rain, temperate and boreal forests will increase.
+As global temperatures rise, the frozen arctic tundra and treeless mountain snowcaps will decrease in area, while the range of rain, temperate and boreal forests will increase.

 forest